carbon-language/carbon-lang/lldb/docs/resources/build.rst

 Building LLDB on macOS
 ----------------------

-There are two ways to build LLDB on Mac OS X: Using Xcode and using CMake
+There are two ways to build LLDB on macOS: Using Xcode and using CMake

 **Preliminaries**